nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

   }
 }
 ```

+{% include important.html content="The absence of a label has no special meaning i.e. it doesn't mean the information within *is* suitable for a patient.
+The information *may* have been reviewed and deemed suitable for a patient, however, it *may* not have been reviewed at all.
+Therefore, where no label is present, information disclosure to the patient must be handled in the normal way and is ultimately the responsibility of the healthcare professional." %}

 For any resource carrying information that has been deemed to not be suitable to be disclosed to the patient: